-A Paleo Diet rich in animal protein is the best dietary source of zinc, while a mix of fruit and veggies are key for boosting your vitamin C intake (some sources may surprise you!).
+A nutrition strategy rich in animal protein is the best dietary source of zinc, while a mix of fruit and veggies are key for boosting your vitamin C intake (some sources may surprise you!).
 To ensure you’re meeting your body’s increased demands throughout the fall/winter months, be sure to include the following foods:

 - Yellow Bell Peppers – 345mg per large pepper

 ADD A PROBIOTIC